brikatronik/SHK-Vocabulary-Trainer/README.md

 Greetings from Berlin !

 Future development ideas :
-    - In addition to FR->GER, add GER->FR and mixed mode 50/50
+    - In addition to FR->GER, add GER->FR, GER->ENG and mixed mode 50/50
     - Pictures
     - No immediate repeats fix
     - Wrong answer replay mode that only shows Kein Anhung words